 Get on the property ladder with a guarantor mortgage

-A guarantor mortgage is a good way to overcome many barriers that can stand in the way of you and the property you want to buy.
-For your guarantor, though, it is a huge commitment and a serious risk to their home or savings in a worst-case scenario.
-It’s important to get expert advice from your mortgage broker in Kent, London or Edinburgh before proceeding with a guarantor mortgage.
+A guarantor mortgage is a good way to overcome many barriers that stand in the way of you and the property you want to buy.
+For your guarantor, though, it’s a huge commitment and a serious risk to their home or savings in a worst-case scenario.
+It’s important to get expert advice from your mortgage broker in Kent, London or Edinburgh before proceeding with this mortgage.
 They can check your financial position and advise you on any alternative options that may be available.

-If you have a small deposit rather than no deposit, for example, there are various government-backed schemes that you can take advantage of, such as the First Homes scheme, the 95% mortgage guarantee scheme and the Help to Buy shared ownership and equity loan schemes.
+If you have a small deposit rather than no deposit, for example, there are various government-backed schemes that you can take advantage of.
+These include the First Homes scheme, the 95% mortgage guarantee scheme and the Help to Buy shared ownership and equity loan schemes.
 You can also try boosting your deposit to benefit from more mortgage deals and better interest rates.
 You may be lucky enough to receive a gifted deposit from a parent or close relative.
-Alternatively, they may prefer to release some equity in their property to give you the funds you need for a deposit, finding this preferable to being a guarantor.
+Alternatively, they may prefer to release some equity in their property to give you the funds needed for a deposit.
+They may find this preferable to being a guarantor.

 Whatever your preferences, we’re here to help and will find you the best mortgage solution.
-Give us a call on 01322 907 000 to discuss the various choices available with one of our friendly mortgage consultants.
-That way, you can weigh up the pros and cons of each option and choose the best one for your needs and circumstances.
+Call us on 01322 907 000 to discuss the various choices available with one of our friendly mortgage consultants.
+That way, you can weigh up the pros and cons of each option, choosing the best one for your needs and circumstances.
 When you’re happy to proceed, our qualified mortgage brokers can search for the best mortgage deals for you, benefitting from unrestricted access to the market.
-If it’s out of office hours, send an enquiry to us at firstname.lastname@example.org or via our contact form and we will reply to you with more information as quickly as possible.
+If it’s out of office hours, send us an enquiry at firstname.lastname@example.org or via our contact form.
+We will reply to you with more information as quickly as possible.